 - Weighty and not the most comfortable to hold

-In true Nokia style, this phone is built like a tank.
+In true Nokia style, the Nokia 6.1 is built like a tank.
 The 148.8 x 75.8 x 8.6mm (including camera bump) unibody is made from 6000-series aluminum with flat diamond-cut sides, rounded corners and a highlight color on the outlines.

 Our review model is the Black/Copper colorway, which is an innovative way to make yet another black rectangle look different - and classier - than its competition.